 - Why does it feel like a lot of what we learn in school is useless?
 (And what do you need to do to prevent your own projects from having the same fate?)

 - Is feedback always helpful?
 (Hint: It’s not.
-What kind matters more, and this book will show you want to pay attention to and what to ignore.)
+What kind matters more, and this book will show you what to pay attention to and what to ignore.)

 - Is being more focused always better for learning?
 And how do you avoid the urge to procrastinate when learning something new?

 - What underlies the seemingly magical intuition of legendary geniuses such as Albert Einstein and Richard Feynman?
 (And can you approximate their magic with the right approach?)

 Change in Your Life

 1. Learn new skills to accelerate your career.

 Feeling stuck?
 Want to shift to a new job, role or career?
 ULTRALEARNING will give you the strategy to master the skills to get that raise, boost or promotion.

 By applying the principles of ultralearning, you can spot weaknesses in what you’re doing now to learn, and make shifts towards the strategies that work before its too late.